e-spitz/romcom/README.md

 ## Feeling Creative?
 Make Your Own Cover!

 1. Click on the **Make Your Own Cover** button
 2. There you will find a form to fill out and create your own book cover!
 3. Simply enter a cover image URL, followed by your saucy title name, and two words to best describe your tale.

     ![menubuttons](readme-assets/Cover-form.png)

-## RomCom On Load
+## Need Ideas to Get Your Creative Juices Flowing?
-1. When you refresh the page, a brand new randomly generate cover should display on your browser!
+1. Everytime you refresh the page, a brand new random cover will display!
-2. New image, new title, and new tagline descriptors, _*OH MY*_!
+   - A new spicy photo, book title, and clever taglines to keep you laughing, _*OH MY*_!
 3. See any you really love?
-Click the *Save Cover* button.
+Click the **Save Cover** button.
-4. For more info on what that button does, refer to *Save Cover Button* section of this README.
+4. What to review your saved covers?
+Click on the **View Saved Covers** button.

 ## Show New Random Cover Button
 1. Like your current title and taglines but interested in exploring a different cover image?
 Click this button!